US Fulbright Logo

 Letter of acceptance required prior to grant start

-All independent research candidates must include in their application a letter of affiliation from a university, research institution, non-profit, or government research institute, by the application deadline.
-It is important that candidates identify an institution/organization that will provide strong support to their projects.
+All independent research candidates must include in their application a letter of affiliation from a university, research institution, non-profit, think tank, or government research institute, by the application deadline.
+It is important that candidates identify an institution/organization that will provide guidance and support to their projects.
+We highly encourage applicants, particularly recent graduates, to have a university as your first or second affiliation.

 Graduate degree candidates must provide a letter of acceptance prior to the grant start.